 The Hatchet publishes once a week during the academic year on Mondays.
 Publication dates are listed in The Hatchet’s online media kit.

 The Hatchet’s volumes of print archives are maintained by Gelman Library, located at 2130 H St. NW.
 The Hatchet’s online archive currently dates back to Oct.
 23, 1997, and includes digitized versions of some print editions and front pages.

 Independence from the University

 While The Hatchet is staffed by GW students, it is completely financially and editorially independent.
 Editorial decisions are made solely by The Hatchet’s staff and Board of Directors.
 The paper receives no money directly from the University except revenue generated from any advertisements sold to the University.

 Awards and History

-This year, the Associated Collegiate Press named The Hatchet one of the 10 best four-year, non-daily college newspapers in the nation.
+In 2018, the Associated Collegiate Press named The Hatchet one of the 10 best four-year, non-daily college newspapers in the nation.
 The award, called the Newspaper Pacemaker, is one of the highest marks in college journalism, which recognizes solid overall coverage, high-quality writing, in-depth reporting, strong columns, top-notch design and compelling visuals.